cr8ivecodesmith/codex-cli-env/README.md

 - This tool can install `@openai/codex` globally when you pass `--npm-install`.
 Otherwise ensure Codex CLI is installed globally via npm.
 - Linux (and WSL) are the supported targets currently.

+## Limitations

+- One-instance: This is a symlink-management approach.
+Only one Codex CLI process should run at a time against `~/.codex`.
+Running multiple processes while switching environments can result in mixed credentials/config.
+- No mid-run switching: Do not change the active environment while a Codex CLI command is running (e.g., long streams).
+Switching repoints `~/.codex` mid-flight and may break the process.
+- Shell integration caveat: Auto-update on `cd` means new shells may pick a different env than an already-running process.
+Start Codex CLI processes from the directory that resolves to the intended env and avoid env flips during execution.
+- Concurrency: Parallel scripts across different projects can race on the shared `~/.codex` symlink.
+Prefer serial execution or isolate via separate users/containers.

+## Ideal Path Forward

+- Configurable Codex home: Upstream support for a custom `~/.codex` location (e.g., an env var/flag) would remove the need for symlinks.
+- First-class multi-auth: Native support for multiple accounts/profiles and per-project auth selection in the core Codex CLI.
+- With either (or both), this project can become a thin helper or be unnecessary.

 ## Testing

 Quick start for running tests locally without touching your real `~/.codex`: